CfirTsabari/petra/Improvments.md

 ## V1
 1. add tracing
 1. add more testing
-1. added generated comment on top
+1. ~~added generated comment on top~~
 1. Create an error type - thiserror+anyerror

 ## V1.5
 1. better way to make trait generic on write
 1. add dependabot + security checker + cargo audit
-1. change showcase CI to be a separate workflow
+1. ~~change showcase CI to be a separate workflow~~
 1. add pest fmt

 ## V2
 1. stop using memory and change to streams
 1. publish project as a binary
 1. publish project as a library
+1. better warnings printing

 # Refactoring
 ## V1
 ## V1.5
 1. Change item name from a string to list of strings.
-1. make document more private and allow iter or adding
+1. Make document more private and allow iter or adding

 ## V2

 ## Docs